 Music City (aka Nashville) seems to have it all.
 There is live music basically any hour of the day, fun places to hang out and relax, and history stretching back to the early days of America.
 And don’t forget the food.
-There are oh-so-many enticing things to eat in delicious Nashville, Tennessee.
-We recently spent some time exploring the city and learning about all the great things to do in Nashville.
+There are oh-so-many enticing things to eat in delicious Nashville.
+We recently spent some time exploring the city and learning about all the top things to do in Nashville, Tennessee.

 Get hooked on hot chicken

-You can’t go to Nashville without trying hot chicken.
-It’s just sacrilegious.
+Trying hot chicken is a must do in Nashville.
 The succulent meat (breast, thigh, wing) gets marinated in a water-based blend of seasoning before being floured and fried.
 The last couple of steps are what really set it apart from other fried chicken.
 Right before serving, a cayenne pepper sauce (really more like a paste) is added to the hot chicken before it is neatly position between a slice of white bread and pickle chips.
 Depending on your request, the sauce can vary from mild to sweet-Jesus-this-is-spicy.
 Add black-eyed peas, baked beans, French fries, or pimento mac-and-cheese, and you’re good to go.

 Hang out at Pinewood Social

 Pinewood Social is…well, it’s almost impossible to come up with a short phrase to describe this distinctive, genius space.
 A restaurant, coffee shop, bowling alley, outdoor oasis, and co-working space all rolled into one, Pinewood Social is the place to hang out morning, noon, and night.
-It’s a great place to have a cup of coffee and get some work done during the day before visiting the pool and grabbing dinner and a craft cocktail in the evening.
+It’s one of the best places to visit in Nashville.
+Pinewood Social is a great place to have a cup of coffee and get some work done during the day before visiting the pool and grabbing dinner and a craft cocktail in the evening.
 And don’t forget the bocce ball.

 Visit the Parthenon (yes, in Nashville)